Australian Consulate-General

 Home Affairs advises it is important to remember that airlines, vessel operators and other countries may have specific requirements that travellers need to comply with.

-Australia does not require you to undertake any pre-departure COVID-19 testing to enter, leave or transit Australia.
+COVID-19 information - Australia does not require you to undertake any pre-departure COVID-19 testing to enter, leave or transit Australia.
 However, some states and territories may require you to take a COVID-19 test soon after arrival.

-Check the below links regularly as regulations and procedures can be subject to change at short notice.
+Check the links below regularly as regulations and procedures can be subject to change at short notice.

 The Department of Home Affairs website has the most up to date and comprehensive information on applying for visas and citizenship.
 The website also has useful definitions and tools to help you understand the department’s requirements.
 Visit the website at Immigration and citizenship.